Frank the Plank

-"Frank the Plank" is the second episode of the first season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
-The episode was written by executive producer Paul Abbott and series developer John Wells, and directed by Wells.
-It originally aired on Showtime on January 16, 2011.
+"Frank the Plank" is the second episode of the first season of the American television dramedy Shameless, an adaptation of the British series of the same name.
+The episode was directed by series creator John Wells, written by Wells and executive producer Paul Abbott, and based on an episode of the British series that Abbott wrote.
+It originally aired in the United States on Showtime on January 16, 2011.

-The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
-He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
-In the episode, Frank winds up in Canada, forcing the Gallaghers to retrieve him without a passport.
+The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional Gallagher family, including patriarch Frank (William H. Macy), a neglectful single father of six: Fiona (Emmy Rossum), Phillip (Jeremy Allen White), Ian (Cameron Monaghan), Debbie (Emma Kenney), Carl (Ethan Cutkosky), and Liam(Blake and Brennan Johnson).
+He often spends his days under the influence of drugs and alcohol, while his children have to care for themselves.
+In the episode, a passport-less Frank is brought into Canada by Fiona's boyfriend Steve, forcing the Gallaghers to retrieve him after he is incarcerated.

-According to Nielsen Media Research, the episode was seen by an estimated 0.81 million household viewers and gained a 0.4/1 ratings share among adults aged 18–49.
-The episode received mixed-to-positive reviews from critics, who were divided over the episode's exploration of Frank.
+The episode contains the first use of the series' opening credits, which were filmed in October 2010, and is set to "The Luck You Got" by The High Strung.
+It was suggested by music supervisor Ann Kline to use the song.
+Showtime disapproved of Frank hitting Ian, and asked the writers to cut it.
+It was not until William H. Macy compromised with them and filmed an apology scene that they allowed it in.
+Upon release, the episode received generally mixed reviews from critics, who were divided over the episode's handling of Frank.